 Nikon D500 versus Nikon D7200

-The Nikon D500 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and March 2015.
+The Nikon D500 and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D500 has a resolution of 20.7 megapixel, whereas the D7200 provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Nikon D7200.
+An illustration of the physical size and weight of the Nikon D500 and the Nikon D7200 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Nikon D500 (⇒ rgt)||147 mm||115 mm||81 mm||860 g||1240||YES||2016||1,999||latest||check|